mythmon/sumomo-importer/README.md

 # Notes

-Currently, the SQL file begins with `BEGIN TRANSACTION` and ends with `ROLLBACK`, which means it will have no effect (in theory).
+* Currently, the SQL file begins with `BEGIN TRANSACTION` and ends with `ROLLBACK`, which means it will have no effect (in theory).

   To change this, edit tosql.py and change the ROLLBACK line to COMMIT. **Be sure you want to import the data before you do this.
 There is no going back.**

+* This only works with Python3 right now.
+It could probably work on Python2, but unicode is being funky.